ilanschnell/bitarray/README.rst

 2019-XX-XX   1.1.0:

+  * add frozenbitarray object
   * add optional start and stop parameters to .count() method
   * add official Python 3.8 support
   * optimize setrange() C-function by using memset
   * fix issue #74, bitarray is hashable on Python 2
   * fix issue #68, unittest.TestCase.assert_ deprecated
-  * improved test suite - tests should run in about 1 second now
+  * improved test suite - tests should run in about 1 second
   * update documentation to use positional-only syntax in docstrings
   * update readme to pass Python 3 doctest
+  * add utils module to examples

 **1.0.1** (2019-07-19):